Dejeuner03/ECSE3038_LAB3/README.md

 Two Truths and a lie

--I've been sick all weekend
+- I've been sick all weekend
 - Cats are my favourite animals
 - I'm obssesed with sims4